 How to use Iceland Moss

 - Decoction with 10-20 g per liter of water, boiling for two minutes.
-Change the water then to eliminate its sour flavor, then boil again in one and a half liters of water until it reduces to one liter.
+Change the water to eliminate its sour flavor, then cook again in one and a half liters until it reduces to one liter.
 Drink three or four cups a day, hot, sweetened with honey.

 REFERENCES